COREA: Coupled Relightable 3D Gaussians and SDFs for Efficient Normal Alignment: Introduction

-Our key contributions are as follows: \begin{itemize} \item We present COREA, the \textit{first unified framework} that jointly learns relightable 3D Gaussians and an SDF for NVS, mesh reconstruction, and PBR. \item We introduce a \textit{bidirectional 3D-to-3D supervision} strategy that directly aligns 3DGS and SDF in 3D space, enabling precise geometry reconstruction and reliable BRDF-lighting estimation. \item We propose a density control mechanism that regularizes densification using both image and geometry gradient cues, preventing over-splitting while maintaining geometric fidelity and stable rendering. \item We demonstrate that COREA achieves superior performance across NVS, mesh reconstruction, and PBR on standard benchmarks. \end{itemize}
+Our key contributions are as follows: \begin{itemize} \item \jyn{We present COREA, the first unified three-tasks framework that jointly learns an SDF and relightable 3DGS, and supports SH-based NVS, surface reconstruction, and inverse PBR.} \item \jyn{We couple an SDF and relightable 3DGS on a shared underlying surface: geometry-constrained relightable 3DGS provides reliable supervision for SDF geometry learning, and the continuous SDF normal field stabilizes Gaussian normal formation.} \item \jyn{We propose a dual-density control mechanism that regularizes densification using both photometric and geometric gradients, preventing excessive Gaussian splitting while maintaining geometric fidelity and stable rendering.} \item \jyn{Experiments show that COREA achieves superior performance in SH-based NVS and inverse PBR, while delivering high-quality reconstructed surfaces on diverse benchmarks.} \end{itemize}